The Commissioner of the Social Security Administration posted this on 4/3/2020:

 |Contribution limits of $15,000/year, limit of $100,000 total in account||No contribution limits or caps|

 Financial planning for a disabled person is often complicated.
-At Kirsch & Clark we can advise you about which account works best.
-Mr. Clark is able to do a special needs trust, if needed.
+At Kirsch & Clark we can advise you about which account works best in your situation.
+Mr. Clark is able to draft a special needs trust, if needed and advise on its administration.
 It is also possible to have an ABLE account and a Special Needs Trust at the same time.

 Learning More about ABLE Accounts